ddiem-ri-4D/MS_KTNLVBNC_Sentiment_Analysis_Project/README.md

 # 1. Description
-* Hello guys, this is my small application used to predict comments are positive or negative.
+* Hello guys, this is our small application used to predict comments are positive or negative.
-* I used `selenium` to crawl the entire data from Shopee Vietnam with over than 23.000 records.
+* We used `selenium` to crawl the entire data from Shopee Vietnam with over than 23.000 records.
 Each record consists mainly of the client's comment and his number of stars for the his comment.
 * After training phase and several model evaluation techniques, the model was embedded into web using Django framework.
-* The main field that my app concentrate on is fashion.
+* The main field that our app concentrate on is fashion.
 So if you try to force the model predict on a wrong data (such as technology comments, food comments,...), The possibility is that the model can not predict accurately.
-* So, if you are interested in my application, you can read more the documents inside the directory `Docs`.
+* So, if you are interested in our application, you can read more the documents inside the directory `Docs`.
 I write with such a clarity and precision for what techniques I used.

 # 2. Installation
 ## 2.1.
 Option 1: Naive way